KrisieP/Band-Project/README.md

 * **Result**
 The slide show sits and works as expected cycling automatically through the pictures in a responsive fashion to different device sizes.
 Works with no apparant faults on different browsers.
-**BUG** - Previous and Next buttons did not work so pulled them from the design as i do not understand the javascript to fix it.
+**BUG** - Previous and Next buttons did not work so pulled them from the design.
+**update**
+Have looked at this again with my mentor, explained that the documentation on bootstraps website will explain what is require to make this work.
+The buttons are now working as they should be!

 * **Verdict**
 The buttons do not work which minor and not the main requirement in my design.
+**update**
+Have looked at this again with my mentor, explained that the documentation on bootstraps website will explain what is require to make this work.
+The buttons are now working as they should be!
 The slideshow met all the main criteria i was trying to acheive in regards to device sizes and browser types.
 The embedded youtube video sit and works as required.